Kansas family says bullying instructions came with pizza they didn’t order - NewsBreak

 GARDNER, Kan. ( WDAF ) — One Johnson County, Kansas family is angry over what they’re calling “a borderline hate crime.”

-They told Nexstar’s WDAF someone sent an unwanted pizza delivery to their home this week, but pizza and salad aren’t the only items that were delivered.
+They told Nexstar’s WDAF someone sent an unwanted pizza and salad delivery to their home this week.
 The Domino’s Pizza receipt they shared included a bullying message meant for their teenage daughter.

 “I think, to the extent they went to, this person needs to be held accountable for their actions.
 The sad part is, Domino’s hasn’t made it any easier for them to find out any answers,” Postlethwait said.